Charles Perkins Centre

 The Charles Perkins Centre (CPC) is an Australian medical research institute, clinic and education hub that primarily focuses on diabetes, cardiovascular disease and obesity, as well as other related conditions.
 The centre is affiliated with the University of Sydney and is located within the Royal Prince Alfred Hospital health precinct at the campus of the university in Sydney, New South Wales.
 The centre is named in honour of alumnus Charles Perkins, the first man of Aboriginal descent to graduate from an Australian university.
-The centre's academic director is Professor Stephen Simpson.
+Since November 2025, the centre's academic director is Professor Leanne Redman, who succeeded Professor Stephen Simpson who stepped down in April 2025.

 Designed by Francis-Jones Morehen Thorp with Building Studio, construction of the 49500 m2, AUD385 million centre began in 2012 and was officially opened in June 2014.
 Completed in the Modernist Australian architectural style, the centre was shortlisted for the World's Best Building award in the Higher Education and Research category at the 2015 World Architecture Festival.

 Many professorial chairs at the centre were funded by the AUD20.6 million sale of a Picasso painting at Christie's, which was donated to the university in 2010.